nafiqaht/SCM_GROUP1/README.md

 # SCM_GROUP1
 This is Software Configuration Management Group 1 (Repository).

-//This is change made by Khairul
+//This is change made by Khairul and Afiqah

 using System;
 using System.Collections.Generic;